ankitects/anki-manual/src/deck-options.md

 add new cards, it is not recommended to use this feature, as the optimizer will have no data to work with.

-This setting was previously under "FSRS".
+This setting was previously called "Ignore reviews before".

 ### Custom Scheduling